queilawithaQ/documentation/_general/integrations/atatus.md

 ---
-title: Using Atatus To Track Deployments With Codeship Pro
+title: Using Atatus To Track Deployments With CodeShip Pro
 shortTitle: Tracking Deployments With Atatus
 menus:
   general/integrations: